jsf0/standoff/README.md

 The user-facing connection options for SSH are limited.
 This is to avoid too many knobs, but some edge cases may require more fine-tuning for successful connections.

-standoff is a bit clunky to use on a single target.